heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/PRESENTATION.md

 - The user can buy the items in the shopping cart.

 The server must know who is the author of each request in order to maintain the shopping cart.

-In this case, the server must use HTTP sessions and is, therefore, stateful.
+Sessions are needed (stateful).

 ## API design